 “Index calculation is actually cumbersome work, if you got to get the dividend amount right and the ex-date, not only for the largest companies in the United States, but also, depending on the investment universe of your index, for the smaller companies in Vietnam,” he says.

-“There is a limit to the efficiency of replicating this ability over and over again in every sell-side institution, specialized index providers can achieve an edge here.
+“There is a limit to the efficiency of replicating this ability over and over again in every sell-side institution, specialised index providers can achieve an edge here.
 Additionally, the practice of market data owners, to invent ever new categories of market data fees, is worsening the economics of self-indexing further.”

 Pfeiffer does admit that the largest of the ETF providers might be in a different position having both the capability to set up their own indices and the wherewithal to maintain the work on them.
 But he goes on to say that they would have one big vulnerability which might stop them from making moves in this direction - conflict of interest.